In the News

 The lawmaker from Hot Springs has introduced legislation that he calls the Fair Care Act.

 Over the last three decades, through both Democratic and Republican administrations, thousands of children have been warehoused in prisons with adults.
 We have usually ignored the cages these children are in because they were convicted of crimes in the adult criminal justice system.
+But we cannot ignore the fact that regardless of what they have done, they are still our children.

 If you talk with Rep. Bruce Westerman (R-Ark.) for even a few minutes, it's clear he cares about the trees and rivers of Arkansas.